25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 By Suzanne Fluhr of Boomeresque

 Williamstown calls itself “The Village Beautiful”, and is well worth a visit just for the beauty of its location in the extreme northwest corner of Massachusetts.
-It is nestled among the rolling Berkshire Mountains and is the home of Williams College.

 Williamstown is a quintessential New England college town, complete with a white Congregational church on the college green.

 Williamstown is a four-season destination.
 Each fall, visitors are dazzled as the leaves burst into their New England autumnal colors.
-Outdoor recreation is popular in Williamstown which is a good base for both downhill and cross country skiers.
-Williams College welcomes golfers to its beautiful 100 acre Taconic Golf Club course in the spring, summer and fall.
-Hiking in the beautiful, but not too challenging, Berkshire Mountains is also popular with Williamstown visitors.
+Outdoor recreation is popular in Williamstown which is a good base for both downhill and cross-country skiers during the winter.

 The Massachusetts Museum of Modern Art is just east of Williamstown in North Adams.
 In southern Berkshire County, you can visit the Norman Rockwell Museum in Stockbridge which is also the summer home of the Boston Symphony at the Tanglewood Estate.
 The Jacobs Pillow Dance Festival is in nearby Beckett, Massachusetts.